-|The JKI Institute for Bee Protection currently has 31 employees and has excellent expertise and infrastructure for laboratory and field tests.
-One of the preliminary work is the project "Optimal recording of influences on the pollination performance and vitality of bee colonies”.
-Research at the institute focuses on ecotoxicology and ecology of honey and wild bees.
-The institute examines possible risks for bees from pesticides and is also working intensively on developing new testing and evaluation methods and improving existing ones.
-The institute is currently addressing the question of which measures for the design of agricultural landscapes and urban spaces affect the health and performance of honeybees and wild bees in what way.
-The development and application of indicators that are measured using the latest technology therefore fits perfectly into the portfolio.|
+|The JKI Institute for Bee Protection currently has 31 employees and excellent expertise and infrastructure for laboratory and field trials.
+Among its preliminary achievements is the project "Optimal detection of influences on pollination performance and vitality of bee colonies."
+The research focus of the institute is on ecotoxicology and ecology of honey bees and wild bees.
+The institute investigates possible risks to bees from plant protection products and works intensively on the development of new and the improvement of existing testing and assessment methods.
+Currently, the institute is working on the question of which measures for the design of agricultural landscapes and urban areas influence the health and performance of honey and wild bees and in what way.
+Therefore, the development and application of indicators measured with current technology fits perfectly into the portfolio.|

-|The company Gero Meßsysteme GmbH deals with the development, production and sale of systems for data acquisition.
+|The company Gero Meßsysteme GmbH is engaged in the development, manufacture and distribution of devices for measurement data acquisition.
 The main areas of application are water supply, meteorology, industry, hydraulic engineering and environmental protection.
-The services include sensors, data loggers and software packages.
-Gero has 9 employees and since 2012 there has been a cooperation with the JKI to develop an electronic bee counter, which was initially equipped with light barriers, but now with capacitive measurement technology due to the better accuracy.
-The devices are available in sufficient numbers.
+The services include sensors, data loggers as well as software packages.
+Gero has 9 employees and since 2012 there has been a cooperation with the JKI for the development of an electronic bee counter, which was initially equipped with light barriers, but now with capacitive measurement technology due to its better accuracy.
+The devices are available in sufficient quantities.|

-|As an established contract laboratory in the field of ecotoxicology, Biochem Agrar offers a wide range of tests for the approval / registration of pesticides / biocides / chemicals and medical products.
-The implementation of GLP-compliant studies is based on the currently valid OECD, ISO, IOBC, EPPO and EPA guidelines as well as many years of experience in the field.
+|As an established contract laboratory in the field of ecotoxicology, Biochem Agrar offers a wide range of tests for the approval / registration of pesticides / biocides / chemicals and medical devices.
+The performance of GLP-compliant studies is based on the currently valid OECD, ISO, IOBC, EPPO and EPA guidelines as well as many years of experience in the field.
 The modern laboratory complex enables the processing of a wide range of aquatic and terrestrial studies.
-In addition to the standard laboratory studies, Biochem Agrar offers a wide range of higher-tier studies in the greenhouse, under semi-field conditions and in the field.
-A wide-ranging internal BioChem test center network and its infrastructure can be used.
+In addition to standard laboratory studies, Biochem Agrar offers a wide range of higher-tier studies in the greenhouse, under semi-field conditions and in the field.
+Thereby, a wide-ranging BioChem-internal network of experimental sites and its infrastructure can be used.
 Biochem Agrar GmbH has 120 employees.|

-|RIFCON GmbH is an independent scientific service company with a focus on the assessment and approval of pesticides and biopesticides.
-This focus includes i.a. the implementation of ecotoxicological semi-field and field studies of pollinators, the assessment within the framework of the EU guidelines as well as the feasibility of guidance documents, recommendations of new or modified test designs and basic scientific studies and publications.
-In addition, the ‘Effect Modeling and Statistics’ team, which currently has 6 employees, is involved in the creation and application of process-based models and statistical data analyzes for the risk assessment of pesticides.
-A total of around 170 scientific employees are currently employed at RIFCON GmbH, including a beekeeper.
-For scientific exchange in the area of effect modeling, among other things, there is good networking with universities and research institutions as well as lively contact with regulatory authorities and industry partners.|
+|RIFCON GmbH is an independent scientific service company with a focus on the evaluation and registration of pesticides and biopesticides.
+This focus includes, among others, the performance of ecotoxicological semi and field studies of pollinators, evaluation within the framework of EU directives as well as the feasibility of guidance documents, recommendations of new or modified test designs and basic scientific studies and publications.
+Furthermore, the team 'Effect Modeling and Statistics' with currently 6 employees deals with the creation and application of process-based models as well as statistical data analyses for the risk assessment of pesticides.
+In total, about 170 scientific employees are currently working at RIFCON GmbH, including one beekeeper.
+For the scientific exchange, among other things in the field of effect modeling, there is a good network to universities and research institutions as well as a lively contact with regulatory authorities and industry partners.|

-The Helmholtz Center for Environmental Research-UFZ was founded in Leipzig and Halle in 1991.
-It currently employs around 1100 people.
-The UFZ is now a globally recognized competence center for research into and remediation of environmental pollution as well as for the protection of biodiversity and natural landscapes.
-It was involved in over 100 EU projects as well as numerous national projects, including those funded by the BMEL.
-The Department of Ecological Systems Analysis employs around 40 modelers and is one of the largest and most experienced groups in ecological modeling worldwide.
-It has developed numerous models for the protection of endangered species and ecosystems and was a sought-after partner in national and international projects.
-Its particular strength lies in the individual-based and spatially explicit simulation, which allows the development of practical solutions.
+|The Helmholtz Centre for Environmental Research-UFZ was founded in 1991 in Leipzig and Halle.
+It currently employs about 1100 people.
+Meanwhile, the UFZ is a worldwide recognized competence center for research and remediation of environmental pollution as well as for the protection of biodiversity and near-natural landscapes.
+It has been involved in over 100 EU projects as well as numerous national projects, including those funded by the BMEL.
+The Department of Ecological Systems Analysis, employs about 40 modelers and is one of the largest and most experienced groups in ecological modeling worldwide.
+It has developed numerous models for the conservation of endangered species and ecosystems, and has been a sought-after partner in national and international projects.
+Its particular strength lies in individual-based and spatially explicit simulation, which allows it to develop practice-based solutions.|